AIR FM Rainbow

 AIR FM Rainbow is a group of FM radio channels across India.
 The group of stations was previously called FM Metro, but the name was changed to FM Rainbow in 2002.
 The group is run by All India Radio, or AIR, a government owned enterprise.
 It features Hindi and regional language songs, while also playing English music and providing hourly news in English, regional language and/or Hindi.
 In Bhopal, FM Rainbow broadcasts in Hindi to more than 12 districts of Madhya Pradesh and 21 Bhopal City suburbs.
 AIR FM Rainbow Delhi airs in as many as ten cities, more than any of the other FM Rainbow frequencies.
-Mumbai, Lucknow, Vizag, Hyderabad, Vijayawada, Kakinada, Kochi and Bangalore all receive FM Rainbow transmissions on a variety of frequencies.
+Mumbai, Lucknow, Vizag,Chennai, Hyderabad, Vijayawada, Kakinada, Kochi and Bangalore all receive FM Rainbow transmissions on a variety of frequencies.